 Student Confidentiality (FERPA)

 The Family Educational Rights and Privacy Act (FERPA) is a federal law that protects the privacy of student education records.
 Education records belong to students unless students agree in writing to allow third parties to see this information.
 Similarly, the release of health and mental health records also require a student’s written permission.
-In certain cases, such as a legal subpoena, the university may be required to share the information but in these cases students would be notified that the records were being released.
-Western can disclose, without consent, “Directory” information, such as name, address, telephone number, dates of attendance, full- or part-time status, awards and honors, major field of study, school or college, degrees, graduation date, participation in officially recognized activities and sports, weight and height of members of athletic teams, and photos and videos of athletes.
+In certain cases, such as a legal subpoena, the university may be required to share the information – in such cases students would be notified that the records were being released.
+WCSU can disclose, without consent, “Directory” information, such as name, address, telephone number, dates of attendance, full- or part-time status, awards and honors, major field of study, school or college, degrees, graduation date, participation in officially recognized activities and sports, weight and height of members of athletic teams, and photos and videos of athletes.
 Students may withhold directory information by notifying the Office of the Dean of Students, in writing, prior to the start of the academic year.
 Such a request would be honored until such time students requested in writing that their directory information again be made public.

 For a full description of student rights under FERPA and other confidentiality issues, please refer to the web address above.